ukparliament/weeknotes.data-search/1/index.md

 ### Search

-Lots more progress on search
+Lots more progress on search.

 Robert took a look at the newly exposed data views and how they might support the "search types" discussed with Samu, Dia, and Aidan.
 He also did some email support in reply to queries about Historic Hansard.